 Step one Within 30 days of event 1a.
 Grievant submits written grievance to step one administrator (for Extension A/P faculty this is usually the district director) and chair of CAPFA.
 Within 5 weekdays 1b.
 CAPFA chair acknowledges in writing to grievant that copy of grievance has been received 1c.
 CAPFA chair convenes a grievability panel to determine the admissibility of the issue to the grievance process per chapter seven, "Valid Issues for Grievance."
 The grievability ruling will be documented and a written report on the deliberation sent to all parties concerned.
 1d.
 If the issue is not grievable, the grievance process concludes.
-Within 5 weekdays 1e.
+1e.
 If the issue is grievable, the step one administrator responds to grievance in writing on the grievance form.
-1f.
+Within 5 weekdays 1f.
 If step one administrator's response is satisfactory to grievant, that ends the matter.

 1g.
 If step one administrator's response is not satisfactory to the grievant, move to step two within 5 weekdays.
 Step two Within 5 weekdays 2a.
 Grievant submits written grievance to the step two administrator, usually the dean or vice president (for Extension A/P faculty, this is the dean of the College of Agriculture and Life Sciences).
 If the grievance involves a programmatic issue for an Extension A/P faculty member where responsibility for that program lies with a different dean, the designated step two administrator consults with the programmatic dean before rendering a decision.
 Within 5 weekdays 2b.
 Step two administrator meets with the grievant and provides a written response Within 5 weekdays 2d.
 If step two administrator's response is satisfactory to grievant, that ends the matter.
 2e.
-If step two administrator's response is not satisfactory to grievant, move ∠e. to step three within 5 weekdays.
-Step three Grievant advances grievance form to the step three administrator (the Within 5 weekdays 3a. vice president for human resources) who then, depending on reporting structure, shares a copy of the grievance with the provost.
-Mithin E we alcone 3b.
-Step three administrator acknowledges receipt of grievance and Within 5 weekdays 30. forwards copy to chair of CAPFA.
-Mithin E we alcone 2.
-CAPFA chair acknowledges in writing to grievant that copy of grievance Within 5 weekdays 3c. has been received from the step three administrator.
-Within 15 wookdows 20 CAPFA chair appoints hearing panel from among A/P faculty members; Within 15 weekdays 3e. panel holds its initial meeting with both principals.
-Mithin 45 weekdown 3f.
-Hearing panel concludes its work and makes recommendation to step Within 45 weekdays three administrator and grievant.
+If step two administrator's response is not satisfactory to grievant, move to step three within 5 weekdays.
+Step three Within 5 weekdays 3a.
+Grievant advances grievance form to the step three administrator (the vice president for human resources) who then, depending on reporting structure, shares a copy of the grievance with the provost.
+Within 5 weekdays 3b.
+Step three administrator acknowledges receipt of grievance and forwards copy to chair of CAPFA.
+Within 5 weekdays 3c.
+CAPFA chair acknowledges in writing to grievant that copy of grievance has been received from the step three administrator.
+Within 15 weekdays 3e.
+CAPFA chair convenes a hearing panel that holds its initial meeting with both principals.
+Within 45 weekdays 3f.
+Hearing panel concludes its work and makes recommendation to step three administrator and grievant.
 Within 10 weekdays 3g.
 Step three administrator meets with grievant.
 Within 10 weekdays 3h.
 Step three administrator notifies grievant in writing of the decision.
-If the step three administrator's decision is fully consonant with (or 3i. exceeds) the recommendations of the hearing panel, or if it is 31. satisfactory to the grievant even if it differs from the recommendations of the hearing panel that ends the matter.
-If the step three administrator's decision is not acceptable to the grievant 3j. and not consonant with the recommendations of the hearing panel, the grievant may appeal in writing to the president within 20 calendar days.
+3i.
+If the step three administrator's decision is fully consonant with (or exceeds) the recommendations of the hearing panel, or if it is satisfactory to the grievant even if it differs from the recommendations of the hearing panel that ends the matter.
+3j.
+If the step three administrator's decision is not acceptable to the grievant and not consonant with the recommendations of the hearing panel, the grievant may appeal in writing to the president within 20 calendar days.
 Step four Within 20 calendar days 4a.
 Grievant appeals in writing to president.
 4b.
-President's decision is final. - ,
+President's decision is final.